hashicorp/consul/plugin/erratic/README.md

 # erratic

+## Name

-*erratic* is a plugin useful for testing client behavior.
+*erratic* - a plugin useful for testing client behavior.

+## Description

-It returns a static response to all queries, but the responses can be delayed, dropped or truncated.
+*erratic* returns a static response to all queries, but the responses can be delayed, dropped or truncated.
 The *erratic* plugin will respond to every A or AAAA query.
 For any other type it will return a SERVFAIL response.
 The reply for A will return 192.0.2.53 (see RFC 5737), for AAAA it returns 2001:DB8::53 (see RFC 3849).